-The WHB Battery Exhaust System Confinement Ventilation System (CVS) SHALL be OPERABLE.
-An OPERABLE Battery Exhaust System CVS consists of the following elements:

-- One OPERABLE HEPA filter unit (41-B-834 or 41-B-979) IN SERVICE. - Differential pressure across each IN SERVICE HEPA filter bank less than or equal to +3.92 inches w.g. and greater than or equal to +0.28 inches locally. - IN SERVICE HEPA filter unit efficiency of greater than or equal to 99%. - OPERABLE pressure differential instrumentation as identified in Table 3.2.5-1.

-WASTE HANDLING MODE and WASTE STORAGE MODE when the Battery Exhaust System exhaust fans are IN SERVICE.
+LCO 3.2.5 The WHB Battery Exhaust System Confinement Ventilation System (CVS) SHALL be OPERABLE.
+An OPERABLE Battery Exhaust System CVS consists of the following elements: • One OPERABLE HEPA filter unit (41-B-834 or 41-B-979) IN SERVICE. • Differential pressure across each IN SERVICE HEPA unit's HEPA filter banks is equal to or within the range of +3.92 inches w.g. and +0.28 inches w.g., locally. • IN SERVICE HEPA filter unit efficiency of greater than or equal to 99%. • OPERABLE pressure differential instrumentation as identified in Table 3.2.5-1.
+MODE Applicability WASTE HANDLING MODE and WASTE STORAGE MODE when the Battery Exhaust System exhaust fans are IN SERVICE.
+PROCESS AREA Applicability CH BAY, ROOM 108 (continued)

-PROCESS AREA

-CH BAY, ROOM 108